feathersui/feathersui-website/docs/haxe-openfl/build-windows.md

 In addition to the dependencies specified in the [Feathers UI installation instructions](./installation.md), building a Windows application with Feathers UI has some additional requirements.

 - A computer running Microsoft Windows.
-Windows apps cannot be built on macOS or Linux.
+Windows apps cannot be built on other operating systems, such as macOS or Linux.
 - Install [Visual Studio](https://visualstudio.microsoft.com/downloads/).
 The [Community edition](https://visualstudio.microsoft.com/vs/community/) is free.

 ## Build